nidhi276/IoT_Project/Readme.md

 # 🌐 IoT MQTT Sensor Simulator for Grafana

 This project simulates an IoT device that continuously publishes environmental sensor data (temperature, humidity, air quality, and pressure) to an MQTT broker.
-The data can be visualized on platforms like **Datacake**, stored in **MongoDB**, and monitored in real time using **Grafana** dashboards.

 ---